dstackai/dstack.github.io/docs/index.md

    can use any number of machines (to make a pool of available runners); once the daemon is started, it runs assigned workflows, stream logs, and upload output artifacts to the storage.
 4. `dstack` – you install this CLI (Command Line Interface) via `pip` and use from the terminal (e.g. from your laptop) to run the workflows defined in `.dstack/workflows.yaml`.
-When running workings with this CLI, you can override any variables used in the workflow.
+When you run workflows with the CLI, you can override any variables.

-### How it works
+#### What happens when you run a workflow?

-1. Once you submit a new run (using the `dstack` CLI), the run request is sent to the `dstack` server.
-This includes the information on the Git repo (incl. the branch, current revision, uncommitted changes, etc.), the name of the workflow, and the overridden variable values if any.
+1. When you run a workflow using the `dstack run` command, `dstack` sends the run requests to the `dstack` server (hosted with `dstack.ai`).
+The request contains the information Git repo (incl. the branch, current revision, uncommitted changes, etc.), the name of the workflow, and the overridden variable values.
-2. Once the `dstack` server (currently is hosted by `dstack.ai`) receives a run request, it creates a list of jobs associated with the run request.
-Then it assigns each job to one of the available runners.
+2. Once the `dstack` server receives a run request, it creates a list of jobs associated with the run request.
+Then, it assigns each job to one of the available runners.
+Since the workflow that you run may depend on other workflows, the `dstack` servers creates jobs for these other workflows too (in case they are not cached).
+3. Each job is assigned by the `dstack` server to available runners.
-3. Once a runner (the machine that runs the `dstack-runner` daemon) receives a job, it runs in via Docker, stream logs in realtime, and, after the job is finished, upload output artifacts to the storage.
+4. Once a runner receives a job, it runs, stream logs, and in the end upload output artifacts.

-!!! note "Personal access token"
+!!! info "Personal access token"
     Even though workflows run on users machines, the data on users, runs as well as logs and output artifacts are stored with `dstack.ai`.
 In order to use `dstack`, you have to sign up with `dstack.ai`, and obtain your personal access token.

-## Getting started

-### Workflows
+## Workflows

 The very first thing you have to do to use `dstack` is defining the `.dstack/workflows.yaml` file within your project files.

-#### Syntax

 The root element of that file is called workflows.
 This is a list.
 Each element in this list may have the following
 fields: